A Winter Treat for Wild Birds: Plant-Based Suet

 Bushtits anxiously await their turn at the feeder.

 This recipe also helps you avoid participating in the sheer misery and environmental destruction associated with animal agriculture.
 Of course, other solid fats have their pitfalls.
 I passionately avoid palm oil—the cheap fat linked to climate change, tropical deforestation, habitat degradation, animal cruelty, and indigenous rights abuses—which seems to be found in almost every processed product under the sun these days.
 And while coconut oil, which I combine in this entree with peanut butter, is far from a perfect ingredient, it is slightly less problematic, especially if you buy organic and fair trade.
-And, making your own means no plastic to dispose of.
+And, making your own means no plastic to dispose of!

 Which birds might flock to this suet?
 In my yard, a lone, very bossy male yellow-rumped warbler named Rumpy (pictured above) makes a point to come back every winter for his suet, but northern flickers, downy woodpeckers, bushtits, black-capped chickadees, chestnut-backed chickadees, scrub and stellar’s jays, juncos, Bewick’s wrens, nuthatches, and song sparrows are common patrons as well (with Rumpy’s permission, of course).